apache/flink/docs/scala_api_guide.md

 a data flow graph that processes data only when executed.

-There are operations on `DataSet` that correspond to all the types of operators that the Stratosphere system supports.
+There are operations on `DataSet` that correspond to all the types of operators that the Flink system supports.
 We will shortly go trough all of them with some examples.

 [Back to top](#top)